Livox-SDK/livox_high_precision_mapping/README.md

 Livox-Mapping is a mapping program for Livox LiDAR.
 The project uses rtk / imu information to stitch together the information output by LiDAR to form a complete point cloud.

-- First, modify the map_file_path value in the livox_mapping.launch file and set your point cloud save path;
+- First, set a path to save the point cloud in the livox_mapping.launch file.

-- If you use a different coordinate system than the one described in this document, please modify the external parameter options in livox_mapping_case.cpp;
+- Modify the extrinsic parameters in livox_mapping_case.cpp if your coordinates are different from ours.

-- If you use a LiDAR data frequency different from 100Hz described in this document, please modify the lidar_delta_time option in livox_mapping_case.cpp;
+- Modify the lidar_delta_time in livox_mapping_case.cpp if your LiDAR data frequency is not 100Hz.;

 #### 3.3.1 Online Mapping